PyO3/pyo3/guide/src/module.md

 For most projects, it's adequate to centralize all your FFI code into a single Rust module.

 However, for larger projects, it can be helpful to split your Rust code into several Rust modules to keep your code readable.
-Unfortunately, though, some of the macros like `wrap_pyfunction!` [do not yet work](https://github.com/PyO3/pyo3/issues/1709) when used on code defined in other modules.
+Unfortunately, though, some of the macros like `wrap_pyfunction!` do not yet work when used on code defined in other modules ([#1709](https://github.com/PyO3/pyo3/issues/1709)).
 One way to work around this is to pass references to the `PyModule` so that each module registers its own FFI code.
 For example:

 ```rust
 // src/lib.rs